Diffusion and superdiffusion from hydrodynamic projections: Conclusion

 Finally, it is clear that, as for the linearly extensive charges \cite{Doyon2017}, most aspects of the present theory can be generalised to higher-dimensional models, where it would be interesting to connect with proposed general results, e.g.~\cite{Kov03}.

 {\bf Acknowledgments.} This work benefited from discussions with O. A. Castro-Alvaredo, J. De Nardis, W. De Roeck, M. Medenjak, T. Prosen, T. Sasamoto, H. Spohn and T. Yoshimura.
 I am particularly grateful to T. Yoshimura for showing me the main result of \cite{MedenjakDiffusion2019} before publication while in Tokyo.
-I acknowledge funding from the Royal Society under a Leverhulme Trust Senior Research Fellowship, ``Emergent hydrodynamics in integrable systems: non-equilibrium theory", ref.~SRF\textbackslash R1\textbackslash 180103.
+I acknowledge funding from the Royal Society under a Leverhulme Trust Senior Research Fellowship, ``Emergent hydrodynamics in integrable systems: non-equilibrium theory", ref.~SRF\textbackslash R1\textbackslash 180103, and for the last additions to the paper (in particular Section \ref{sectoverview}), from the EPSRC under the grant ``Emergence of hydrodynamics in many-body systems: new rigorous avenues from functional analysis", ref.~EP/W000458/1.
 I am grateful to the Tokyo Institute of Technology for support and hospitality during an invited professorship (October 2019), where this research was started.
 This research was also supported in part by the International Centre for Theoretical Sciences (ICTS) during a visit for the program Thermalization, Many body localization and Hydrodynamics (code: ICTS/hydrodynamics2019/11).